BitX Runes Dex

 BRC-20 is an experimental token standard that enables the minting and transferring of fungible tokens via the Ordinals protocol on the Bitcoin blockchain.

-Taking a cue from Ethereum's ERC-20 tokens, BRC-20 tokens feature different mechanisms and functions.
+Taking a cue from Ethereum's , BRC-20 tokens feature different mechanisms and functions.
 Despite gaining massive popularity during the first half of 2023, BRC-20 tokens are still experimental, and users should exercise extreme caution.

 BRC-20 tokens are interoperable with other Bitcoin-based assets.
 It can be traded directly to Bitcoin on BitX and vice-versa.
 BRC-20 tokens inherit the security properties of the Bitcoin network, including its resistance to double-spending, also known as the 51% network attack.